sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Imperial

-﻿*Passive*: Bulwark of Cyrodiil - Gain 10 points of Shield. <br/>
+﻿*Passive* - Bulwark of Cyrodiil - Gain 10 points of Shield. <br/>
-﻿*Power*: Voice of the Emperor - Charm on target 30 points for 30 seconds.
+﻿*Power* - Voice of the Emperor - Charm on target 30 points for 30 seconds.

-- ﻿Hestra: You gain the power Emperor's Madness, causing a target to be frenzied for 120 seconds.
+- ﻿Hestra - You gain the power Emperor's Madness, causing a target to be frenzied for 120 seconds.
-- ﻿Reman: You gain the power Emperor's Decree, commanding a target to obey for 120 seconds.
+- ﻿Reman - You gain the power Emperor's Decree, commanding a target to obey for 120 seconds.
-- ﻿Sidri-Ashak: Voice of the Emperor is now a lesser power.
+- ﻿Sidri-Ashak - Voice of the Emperor is now a lesser power.
 ***
 ### Khajiit